microsoft/AzureTRE/docs/auth.md

 ## App registrations

-App registrations (represented by service principals) define the privileges enabling access to the TRE system (e.g., [Management API](../management_api_app/README.md)) as well as the workspaces.
+App registrations (represented by service principals) define the privileges enabling access to the TRE system (e.g., [API](../api_app/README.md)) as well as the workspaces.

 <!-- markdownlint-disable-next-line MD013 -->
 It is recommended to run the [`/scripts/aad-app-reg.sh`](../scripts/aad-app-reg.sh) script to create the two main app registrations: **TRE API** and **TRE Swagger UI**.
 This automatically sets up the app registrations with the required permissions to run Azure TRE.
 The script will create an app password (client secret) for the **TRE API** app; make sure to take note of it in the script output as it is only shown once.